Ladybug Facts, Identification and Control

 Scientific Order: Coleoptera (all Beetles)

 Scientific Family: Coccinellidae

 The seven-spotted ladybug (coccinella septempunctata)

-Color: The ladybug’s scientific name, “coccinellidae,” is derived from the Latin “coccineus,” which means scarlet.
-Ladybugs are famous for the vibrant red or orange color of their wing sheaths.
-Different species of ladybug species range in color from red or reddish-orange to light tan or even yellow.
+Color: Ladybugs are famous for the vibrant red or orange color of their wing sheaths.
+Different species of ladybug could be red, orange, tan, or even yellow.

 Most ladybugs have white markings on this mostly black section of their wing sheath, but the asian lady beetles’ are shaped differently and tend to be larger.

 Despite their name, ladybugs are actually considered beetles.
 They have all the defining characteristics of all species in the beetle family, including the elytra wing covers.